-- IBM's general test approach is defined in the process for Integrated Product Development (IPD) with developer tests, functional verification tests (FVT), and system verification tests (SVT).
+The developer's general test approach is defined in the process for Integrated Product Development (IPD) with developer tests, functional verification tests (FVT), and system verification tests (SVT).
 Per release, an overall effort of more than 100 person years is spent on FVT and SVT for the z/OS components.
 FVT and SVT is performed by independent test teams, with testers being independent from the developers.
-The different test teams have developed their own individual test and test documentation tools, but all implement the requirements set forth in the IPD documentation. - For the purpose of the evaluation, FVT is of interest to the evaluators, since the single security functions claimed in the [6] are tested here.
-IBM decided to create a test bucket with the tests for the security functions, summarizing the tests in individual test plans, so that the evaluators had a chance to deal with the otherwise overwhelming complexity of the z/OS testing. - IBM's test strategy for the evaluation had three cornerstones: - The major internal security interface was the interface to RACF, which is tested exhaustively by the RACF test group - Components requiring Identification and Authentication or Access Control services call RACF (with the exception of LDAP LDBM, which implements its own access control).
-For most of these services, it is sufficient to demonstrate that these interfaces call RACF, once the testing of the RACF interface (see above) has established confidence in the correct inner workings of RACF
+The different test teams have developed their own individual test and test documentation tools, but all implement the requirements set forth in the IPD documentation.

+For the purpose of the evaluation, FVT is of interest to the evaluators, since the single security functions claimed in the the security target [6] are tested here.
+IBM decided to create a test bucket with the tests for the security functions, summarizing the tests in individual test plans, so that the evaluators had a chance to deal with the otherwise overwhelming complexity of the z/OS testing.

+The developer's test strategy for the evaluation had three cornerstones:

-Due to the design of z/OS, a large number of internal interfaces is also visible externally, although the interfaces are not intended to be called by external, unprivileged subjects.
+- The major internal security interface was the interface to RACF, which is tested exhaustively by the RACF test group - Components requiring Identification and Authentication or Access Control services call RACF (with the exception of LDAP LDBM, which implements its own access control).
+For most of these services, it is sufficient to demonstrate that these interfaces call RACF, once the testing of the RACF interface (see above) has established confidence in the correct inner workings of RACF. - Due to the design of z/OS, a large number of internal interfaces is also visible externally, although the interfaces are not intended to be called by external, unprivileged subjects.
 For these interfaces, which are basically authorized programs, operator commands, certain callable services, SVC and PC routines, testing established only that these interfaces cannot be called by unauthorized callers.

 Apart from these tests, all components providing external interfaces for security functions were tested intensively.
-For the current version of z/OS this included the newly added components for System Logger audit services, Network Security Services, Network Policy Agent, RACF handling of digital certificates (RACDCERT) for certificates stored in RACF key rings or PKCS#11 tokens, Web Express Logon services, remote authorization and auditing via the LDAP EIM ICTX backend and anonymous FTP.
+For the current version of z/OS this included the newly added component BCPii, as well as additional tests for enhancements of the already existing TOE components RACF, CS390, USS, RFM, PKI, and LDAP introduced in the current